 Government aid applications take time to process, and funds are in limited supply.
-It is important to obtain the Free Application for Federal Student Aid (FAFSA), complete each required section of the form, and file as early as possible.
+It is important to file the Free Application for Federal Student Aid (FAFSA) as early as possible.
 Early application and accuracy in completing the forms will ensure consideration for all campus aid programs.

 Graduate students receiving financial aid for full-time attendance must be enrolled in at least 9 hours per semester.
 To receive aid as a part-time student, the Financial Aid Office must be notified.
 To continue receiving aid, normal academic progress must be shown so that the degree goals can be reached in the usual allotted time.
 Information about the academic progress policy will be given to aid recipients at the time of their aid-award notice.
-Other students interested in applying for student financial aid in the future may obtain a copy of the policy at the Financial Aid Office.
+Other students interested in applying for student financial aid in the future may obtain a copy of the policy at the Financial Aid Office or online at http://financialaid.truman.edu.
 All must meet these criteria to receive consideration.